tetsuo/tetsuo.github.io/content/restache.md

 ---
-title: Transforming HTML to JSX
+title: Transpiling HTML to JSX in Go
-cover_title: Transforming HTML to JSX
+cover_title: Transpiling HTML to JSX in Go
-description: Transforming HTML to JSX
+description: Transpiling HTML to JSX in Go
-tags: jsx,react,go,tool
+tags: go
 published: 2025-06-05T00:00:00
-updated: 2025-06-03T13:37:00
+updated: 2025-08-09T13:37:00
 ---

-> [**restache**](https://github.com/tetsuo/restache) extends HTML with curly braces, letting you write React components in HTML that compile to JSX.
+> [**restache**](https://github.com/tetsuo/restache) extends HTML with curly braces so you can write React components like it's 2013.

-## Overview
+## Intro

 The project aims to offer a simpler alternative to JSX with built-in support for React hooks planned in the roadmap.